dgadling/provisions/chocodate.md

 Makes eighteen 5 inch perfect crunchy-on-the-outside, chewy-on-the-inside cookies without nuts!

 # Preparation
-1. If your flour is frozen, preheat oven to 375 F
+1. If your flour is frozen, preheat oven to 375°F
 2. Sift dry ingredients together into a bowl.
 3. Cream butter and sugar in a stand mixer until very light, about 5 minutes.
 Add eggs, vanilla, and spices then mix well.
 4. Add dates, mix well, and let sit for a minute.